EranOV23/react-patterns/README.md

 ## React Patterns

-This repo contains examples of serval react patterns:
+This repo contains examples of different react patterns:
 - Render with in
 - Lifting state
 - Component composition